SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

             ```

             and make sure that your application is also listening on that port.
 If you hard code the port in your
-            application (as in above code) it is best to set it 8080 which is the default port for cloud run.
+            application (as in the above code) it is best to set it 8080 which is the default port for cloud run.
             Alternatively, a better approach is to set it to the `$PORT` environment variable which is set by cloud run
             and can be accessed in your application: